 Around half of the schools we work with have what we call 'compulsory' exeat weekends.
-That means that the school closes completely for two nights - usually a Friday and a Saturday and everyone must leave.
-All the British students get to go home to to family and all the school staff get a well-earned break.
-For the international boarders things are not quite so straightforward.
-They must go to their guardian.
+This means that the school closes completely for two nights - usually a Friday and a Saturday and everyone must leave.
+All UK-based students get to go home to their own family and all the school staff get a well-earned break.
+For the international boarders things are not quite so straightforward and they need to go and stay with their host family.
+Although some parents initially do not understand why their child has to leave school just for a couple of nights, once they hear from their child how much they are enjoying their breaks from school they realise that although they are an additional expense, exeat weekends are very worthwhile.

 The phrase 'a change is as good as a rest' is true.
-Doing something different from one's routine is as refreshing as taking a break from work or school altogether.
+Doing something different from your routine can be as refreshing as taking a break from work or school altogether.

-A host family will never replace their home but if a student has a regular host family they go to then an Exeat weekend can be almost as relaxing as the British student going home to see their parents.
+A host family will never replace their family back home but if a student has a regular guardian host family they go to then an exeat weekend can be a very relaxing and enjoyable break.

-They get to stay in a home rather than a boarding house.
-They can pop down the shops (if they are old enough) and relax in different surroundings.
-They can eat home-cooked food and even help out with cooking the meals.
+Spending a weekend out of school means they get to stay in a home rather than a boarding house.
+They can get up later, go shopping (if they are old enough to go out alone) and relax in different surroundings.
+They can eat home-cooked food and even help out with cooking the family meals.

-They go back to school having had a different experience and with things to tell their school friends about and their parents back home.
-They have learnt a bit about the culture of 'normal' people's lives in the UK and seen how we live.
+Students go back to school having had a different experience and with things to tell their school friends about and their parents back home.
+They have learnt a bit about the culture in the UK and seen what our houses are like and how we live.

-A host family can provide an independent ear as well.
-Someone they can trust and confide in out of school who will feedback any concerns to us at Bright World.
+As well as providing a home from home, a host family can provide an independent ear.
+Students get to know their host family and see them as someone they can trust and confide in out of school.
+If host families are concerned about their students they will feedback any concerns to us at Bright World.
 This is an important element of the safeguarding work we can do as a guardian.

 Read more about our guardianship programme.